How to Order Your Tennessee Driving Record

 Purchasing a Tennessee driving record can be beneficial if you would like to know if your driver’s license is suspended or if you’re are applying for a position as a commercial driver.
 With a TN personal driving history, you can prepare yourself.
 A driving record report can answer all the questions you may have and help prepare you for any situations involving employment opportunities.

-Check for Points in Tennessee
+Check for Points on Your Tennessee Driving Record

 Drivers who order driving records from the TDOS can learn how many points they have accumulated from traffic infractions they have previously committed.
 If you would like to check your drivers license status, get a copy of your driving record today.